wzh99/IRL/README.md

 ### Global Value Numbering

 Detect fully redundant computations by finding congruent variables.
-Implementation at [`opt::gvn::GvnOpt`](src/opt/gvn.rs).
+See [`opt::gvn::GvnOpt`](src/opt/gvn.rs).

 ### Sparse Conditional Constant Propagation

 Replace later uses of compile-time constants with their corresponding values.
 It applies this transformation by symbolic execution of the function using both control flow graph and SSA value graph.
-Implementation at [`opt::sccp:SccpOpt`](src/opt/sccp.rs).
+See [`opt::sccp:SccpOpt`](src/opt/sccp.rs).

 ### Partial Redundancy Elimination

 Place each computation at its optimal position that avoids redundant computation on any path.
 [GVN-PRE](https://www.cs.purdue.edu/homes/hosking/papers/cc04.pdf) algorithm is adopted, which utilizes GVN as a subroutine to better handle expressions that may not be lexically equivalent.
 Algebraic simplification is also applied during optimization.
-Implementation at [`opt::pre::PreOpt`](src/opt/pre.rs).
+See [`opt::pre::PreOpt`](src/opt/pre.rs).

+### Loop-Invariant Code Motion

+Recognize computations that produce the same value on every iteration of the loop and move them out of loop.
+See [`opt::licm::LicmOpt`](src/opt/licm.rs).

 ### Strength Reduction

 Reformulate certain costly computations with less costly ones.
 [OSR](https://www.cs.rice.edu/~keith/EMBED/OSR.pdf) algorithm is adopted.
-Implementation at [`opt::osr::OsrOpt`](src/opt/osr.rs).
+See [`opt::osr::OsrOpt`](src/opt/osr.rs).

 ### Dead Code Elimination